Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Expand the prefab, and locate Light Slash/Targets.
 Move this object under your prop hierarchy, then reset it's position and rotation.
 >
 > Targets/MotionTarget is for motion detection.
-The detection direction is X-, opposite of the red arrow.
+The detection direction is X+, with the red arrow.
 >
 > Targets/EffectTarget is where the slash effect will appear.
 Position and angle this transform until you are happy with where the effect appears.
 >